 (h) The system shall provide an audit trail of changes to data held.

-4.6.3.2 Functions of a Dynamic Meter using PECU Data
+4.6.3.2 Functions of an Equivalent Meter using PECU Data

-In addition to the functions of a passive meter listed above, the following are required for a dynamic meter using PECU data:-
+In addition to the passive functions of an Equivalent Meter listed above, the following are required for a meter using PECU data:-

 (a) The system shall be able to use any one PECU array for the calculations of more than one MSID.